Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Related Work

 \section{Related Work}

 \paragraph{VLM Hallucination Mitigation.} A key cause of hallucination in VLMs is over-reliance on linguistic prior knowledge rather than visual inputs \citep{wang2024mllm, zhang2024debiasing}.
-To address this, training-based approaches have introduced specialized learnable modules \citep{zhao2024looking} or curated data augmentations \citep{liu2023mitigating, pi2024strengthening, chen2025perturbollava} to encourage stronger reliance on visual features.
-While effective, these methods often suffer from high computational costs and limited scalability.
+Training-based approaches address this by introducing specialized learnable modules \citep{zhao2024looking} or curated data augmentations \citep{liu2023mitigating, pi2024strengthening, chen2025perturbollava, sarkar2025mitigating, wu2026generate} to encourage stronger reliance on visual features.
+While effective, these methods incur high computational costs and limited scalability.